Article Updated: October 2023

 Sticker + Laminate Paper

-For the sticker paper, I use waterproof matte vinyl sticker paper from Duradecal.com.
-I also add an additional satin-finish laminate layer on top of my stickers to provide additional protection of the sticker artwork (also from Duradecal.com).
-I've used these products for years, and have always been impressed by the quality.
+For the sticker paper, I use waterproof matte vinyl sticker paper for inkjet printers.
+I also add an additional non-gloss finish over-laminate sheet layer on top of my stickers to provide additional protection of the sticker artwork.
+I place the laminate overlay after the stickers are printed on the matte vinyl sticker paper, before I cut them out with my Cricut.

 Printer & Scanner

-I currently use a Canon Pixma Pro-100 printer to make all of my prints, which I also use to print all of my stickers!
+I currently use a Canon Pixma Pro-100 to make all of my prints, which I also use to print all of my stickers!
+It's out of production now, but Canon has released the next iteration: the Canon Pixma Pro-200 Printer.
 Make sure to select the "glossy" material type setting to achieve the best quality print.

 Finally, to scan my paintings, I use Epson's Perfection V39 document scanner.
 I personally looked for a scanner that was portable, had a relatively large scanning bed, and could scan at high optical resolutions (This scanner can scan up to 4800 DPI.
 I usually recommend at least 600 DPI).